maruthedev/maruthedev/README.md

 ### I'm a college student, a developer, a cate lover :heart_eyes_cat:
 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)
 - 👀 I’m interested in ¯\\_(ツ)_/¯
-- 🍊 I have experiences in Java, JavaScript.
+- 🍊 I have experiences in Java, Javascript Vanilla.
-- 🌱 I’m currently learning Java Spring, JavaScript.
+- 🌱 I’m currently learning Java Spring, Angular and Typescript.
 - 🏢 I have been working for THV since the beginning of October 2022 as a Java developer.

 ### Connect with me